enriquepablo/syntreenet/README.rst

 sentences, or query for facts.

 It must be noted that adding new rules after the knowledge base already contains facts is not implemented, though it would be trivial.
-Just query the fact set with the conditions and add the consecuences as facts with variables substituted according to the assignments in the answers.

 Installation and usage
 ++++++++++++++++++++++